abarton51/Hyperspectral-Deep-Deconvolution/README.md

 ## Setup
 **Option One (Recommended)**:
 - Open Anaconda Prompt
 - Navigate to `src`.
-Then, use the following command to create the environment: `conda env create -n env_name -f environment.yaml`
+Then, use the following command to create the environment: `conda env create -f environment.yaml`
-- Activate the environment with: `conda activate env_name`
+- Activate the environment with: `conda activate hyperspec`
 - Verify installation with: `conda list`

 **Option Two**: